[Five Fixes] Why Are My Messages Green When They Should Be Blue?

 To restart iPhone X or later, you need to hold down the Volume Up/Down button, and then drag the Power-Off slider when it appears.
 After you turn off your device, hold down the Side button and don't let it off until the Apple logo emerges.

-Sometimes, if you turn off the iMessage feature accidentally, the message text on your iPhone will show green when you deliver it.
+Sometimes, if you turn off the iMessage feature accidentally, the message text will show as green messages on iPhone when you deliver it.
 You only need to go to Settings and turn it on, and your problem will be solved.
 You can try the steps below to enable iMessage on your iPhone.

 Step 1: Go to the Settings app on the main interface of your iPhone.